senecajs/seneca-opensearch-store/README.md

 ## Code examples

-For code samples, please see the [tests][mem-store-tests] for this plugin.
+For code samples, please see the [tests][OpensearchStore-tests] for this plugin.

 ### Seneca compatibility
 Supports Seneca versions **2.x** and above